ibm-messaging/mq-container/docs/building.md

 ### Prerequisites for building an Ubuntu image
 If you want to build a container image with Ubuntu Linux as the base OS, then you need to have the following tools installed:

-You need to ensure you have the following tools installed:
 * [Docker](https://www.docker.com/) V17.06.1 or later
 * [GNU make](https://www.gnu.org/software/make/)